Self-paced

 • Embarked: The majority of Titanic passengers embarked at Southampton (S) station.

 • SibSp: More than 800 passengers traveled alone.
-The remainder with their partner or someone else from their family.
+The remainder did so with their partner or someone else from their family.

 • Parch: Almost all passengers traveled without parents or children.
 A small portion did.